 In any Enterprise “The Business” and IT are inextricably

 linked.
 There is no gap.
 In addition, if you view EA as a kind of marriage

-then again EA should not be about bridging the gap, it should be about removing
+together, then again EA should not be about bridging the gap, it should be

-In fact, the only purpose of EA was to enable and support the
+In fact, the only purpose of EA is to enable and support the

 Transformation of the Enterprise.
 If the Enterprise never needed to change,

 there would be no reason to use EA at all.